-Contact our Knowledge Transfer Office and we help assess your project idea and help you every stage of the way.
+Contact our Knowledge Transfer Office at Ulster University and we'll help assess your project idea and help you every stage of the way.

 Part of the cost of a Knowledge Transfer Partnership is funded by a grant from Innovate UK or other government co-funders that you apply for in a competitive bid for submissions (there is a success rate for applications of around 90%).
 The remainder of the project cost is met through a cash payment by your company.